MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Client_Scripting.md

 In this task, you will set up a folder to contain the JavaScript web resource files in this course.

-1. Create a folder named named **ContosoClientScripts** for the JavaScript code
+1. Create a folder named named **ContosoClientScripts** for the JavaScript code.

    - Open a Command Prompt.
    - Run the following commands.